chimera-linux/cports/Packaging.md

   be used to provide `pc` files (like `pc:foo=1.0`, you can use `0` as a version fallback) and commands (like `cmd:foo`).
 This is notably useful when combined with the `!scanpkgconf` option and so on.
+  It can also be used to provide extra shared libraries.
+This needs to be versioned (e.g. `so:libfoo.so.1=1.4.2`).
+You can likewise use `0` as a fallback there.
+Typically, you will not use this as the shared library scanning is automatic; but sometimes libraries provide either a non-conforming `SONAME` which the scanner does not pick up, or the scanner is disabled explicitly.
 * `sha256` *(list)* A list of SHA256 checksums specified as digest strings corresponding to each field in `sources`.
 Used for verification.
-* `shlib_provides` *(list)* Extra shared libraries to be provided by the package.
-The fields should be 2-tuples; the first element should be the `soname`, the second field the full suffix after `.so` (so e.g. for file `libfoo.so.1.4.2` with `soname` `libfoo.so.1`, this should be `("libfoo.so.1", "1.4.2")`).
-If there is no suffix after the `.so`, you should use the value `"0"`.
-If there is no `soname`, you should use the unsuffixed filename (i.e. `libfoo.so`).
-Typically, you will not use this as the shared library scanning is automatic; but sometimes libraries provide either a non-conforming `SONAME` which the scanner does not pick up, or the scanner is disabled explicitly.
-* `shlib_requires` *(list)* A list of extra shared library dependencies for the package.
-The values should be the `sonames`, not full filenames.
 * `sources` *(list)* A list of URLs to download and extract (by default).
   The items can be either strings (in which case the filename is inferred from the URL itself), 2-tuples or 3-tuples.
 When a source is a tuple,